wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 These configurations apply to all environments.

-To change environment-independent configurations, go to the **Deploy** page of the component, make the necessary configuration changes via the **Set Up** card, and then trigger a new deployment to the initial environment.
-From there, you can proceed to promote the component to higher environments.
+To change environment-independent configurations, go to the **Deploy** page of the integration, make the necessary configuration changes via the **Set Up** card, and then trigger a new deployment to the initial environment.
+From there, you can proceed to promote the integration to higher environments.

 ### Environment-specific configurations

 These configurations apply to a particular environment.

-To change environment-specific configurations, go to the **Deploy** page of the component, make the necessary configuration changes via the specific environment card, and trigger a new deployment.
+To change environment-specific configurations, go to the **Deploy** page of the integration, make the necessary configuration changes via the specific environment card, and trigger a new deployment.

+[//]: # (Todo: enable the following)
-To learn more about managing these configurations, see [Configuration Management](https://wso2.com/devant/docs/devant-concepts/configuration-management/).
+[//]: # (To learn more about managing these configurations, see [Configuration Management]&#40;https://wso2.com/devant/docs/devant-concepts/configuration-management/&#41;.)

-## Task execution
+## Test

-The information on the **Execute** page is only applicable to scheduled and manual task components.
+The information on the **Test** page is only applicable to automation and API.

-To track and monitor executions associated with a deployed scheduled task or manual task, go to the left navigation menu and click **Execute**.
+For the automation, click **Test** to run the automation once.
+Select **Test with Arguments** to test your automation with arguments.
 You can view current and historic execution details along with a quick snapshot of recent activity via the total count of executions within the last 30 days.
 For each execution, you can view vital details such as the unique execution ID, the time it was triggered, and relevant revision information.
 Furthermore, you can dive deeper into the details by clicking on a specific execution to access its associated logs.
 This information enhances transparency, troubleshooting capabilities, and overall execution management, allowing you to easily monitor and analyze workflows.

+For API, click **Console** in the **Test** dropdown to list all the resources in the API.
+Click **Get Test Key** to get a test key.
+Click a resource to expand it.
+Click **Try it out** and fill in the parameters (if any).
+Click **Execute** to invoke the resource.
+This will show the resource response and the execution details.
+You can also select the **API Chat** in the **Test** dropdown to test the API using an Intelligent Agent.

 ## Zero-downtime deployments